What to Expect from Car Accident Settlement in NY

 #1 Statute of Limitations

-The statute of limitations applies to all different types of lawsuits, the time variable changes depending on the suit in question.
-Note that this is the time you have to first file—in other words, if the car accident case is filed and extends beyond three years, this is still acceptable.
-Remember to familiarize yourself with the rules of the road in NYC and the process of filing an NYC car accident police report.
+The statute of limitations applies to all different types of claims, though the time variable changes depending on the type of case.
+Note that this is the time you have to first file — if the case is filed and extends beyond three years, that's still acceptable.
+Mighty's AI tracks the NY statute of limitations for your case automatically.

 #2 New York’s No-Fault System